GTXamelia/GestureBasedProject/README.md

 * [AWS Lambda](https://aws.amazon.com/lambda/) - AWS Lamdba is used to host the source code used by the skill
 * [Ask CLI](https://www.npmjs.com/package/ask-cli) - Tool to manage Alexa skills and related resources
 * [GiantBomb API](https://www.giantbomb.com/api/) - API used to access game, location and character information
+* [Overleaf](https://www.overleaf.com) - Overleaf is an online LaTeX editor used for project research paper
 * [StackOverflow](https://stackoverflow.com/) - Community forum for troubleshooting

 ## Authors